Video Above: Army Research Laboratory is engineering new rocket, missile and artillery rounds

 There is of course a massive emphasis upon drone command and control, networking, long-range sensing, high-speed maneuver and of course expeditionary combat and deployability.
 Perhaps this is why some are now raising questions about how the Abrams v3 is heavier than the variants it is replacing.
 Could this impact, or limit combat operations?
 How?

 There are several pertinent and pressing things to consider here.
 One of them is simply that the Army is already working with major industry weapons developers to concurrently engineer a new generation of faster-lighter weight vehicles, yet they are likely intended to fortify or fight alongside an upgraded Abrams.

-There are some areas where an Abrams might have limitations with things like accessing close-quarter urban areas or crossing bridges, yet the upgraded Abram’s new generation of mapping, sensing and connectivity with overhead surveillance drones, and even growing real-time networking with forward-operating, senor-enabled dismounted infantry, can help tank crews identify an optimal avenue of approach potentially less encumbered by mobility restrictions.
+There are some areas where an Abrams might have limitations with things like accessing close-quarter urban areas or crossing bridges, yet the upgraded Abrams new generation of mapping, sensing and connectivity with overhead surveillance drones, and even growing real-time networking with forward-operating, senor-enabled dismounted infantry, can help tank crews identify an optimal avenue of approach potentially less encumbered by mobility restrictions.

 Kris Osborn is the defense editor for the National Interest.
 Osborn previously served at the Pentagon as a Highly Qualified Expert with the Office of the Assistant Secretary of the Army—Acquisition, Logistics & Technology.
 Osborn has also worked as an anchor and on-air military specialist at national TV networks.
 He has appeared as a guest military expert on Fox News, MSNBC, The Military Channel, and The History Channel.
-He also has a Masters Degree in Comparative Literature from Columbia University.
+He also has a Master's Degree in Comparative Literature from Columbia University.